-Figure 13 shows comparative results as we increase the number of available processor cores with a fixed-size world grid and number of agents.
+Figure 15 shows comparative results as we increase the number of available processor cores with a fixed-size world grid and number of agents.
 With reference to the process-oriented implementations, our runtime provides a marked improvement in performance and scalability.
-Erlang and Haskell fail to achieve more than 50% speed up, even with eight available processors.
-In particular Erlang performance begins to degrade beyond three cores.
-POSIX threads achieve approximately a 100% speed up over eight cores, while our runtime achieves 350%.
-Comparing with the optimal case, which has a 575% speed up, there clearly is still room for improvement in our scheduler.
+Haskell fails to achieve more than 50% speed up, even with eight available processors.
+POSIX threads achieves approximately a 150% speed up over eight cores, while our runtime achieves 500%.
+Scalability of our runtime also outstrips the ideal POSIX threads solution over eight cores.